Western Desert campaign: British

 The geographical position of Italy made it possible for it to close the Mediterranean if war came and force the Mediterranean Fleet based in Egypt to rely on the Suez Canal.
 In 1939, Wavell began to plan a base in the Middle East to support about fifteen divisions (300,000 men), six in Egypt, three in Palestine and the rest further afield.
 Many of the supplies needed by the British were imported from the colonies and the rest obtained locally by stimulating the production of substitutes.
 The plan for a garrison of nine divisions in Egypt and Palestine was changed to fourteen divisions by June 1941 and then to 23 by March 1942.
 Once the Italians declared war in 1940 and until 1943, merchant ships travelled east from Britain around the Cape of Good Hope, which made Egypt as distant as Australia and New Zealand.
 The Middle East Supply Centre (MESC) operated in Egypt, Palestine and Syria to co-ordinate imports and create local substitutes for civilian rations and promote agricultural efficiencies.
-By March 1943 the MESC had replaced about 100 Liberty Ship deliveries' worth of imports with increased local production of potatoes, cooking oil, dairy products and fish; cattle drives from Sudan obviated the need for refrigerated shipping.
+By March 1943 the MESC had replaced about 100 liberty ship deliveries' worth of imports with increased local production of potatoes, cooking oil, dairy products and fish; cattle drives from Sudan obviated the need for refrigerated shipping.

-In 1940, British military forces had a base at the terminus of the Egyptian state railway, road and the port of Mersa Matruh (Matruh) 200 mi west of Alexandria.
+In 1940, British military forces had a base at the terminus of the Egyptian state railway, road and the port of Marsa Matruh (Matruh) 200 mi west of Alexandria.
 Construction began on a water pipeline along the railway and the British surveyed sources of water.
-Wells were dug but most filled with salt water; in 1939 the primary fresh water sources were the Roman aqueducts at Mersa Matruh and Maaten Baggush.
+Wells were dug but most filled with salt water; in 1939 the primary fresh water sources were the Roman aqueducts at Marsa Matruh and Maaten Baggush.
 Water-boats from Alexandria and a distillation plant at Matruh increased supply but rigorous rationing had to be enforced and much water had to be moved overland to outlying areas.
 Not enough vehicles were available in 1939 and lorries were diverted to provide the Armoured Division with a better rear link.
 Only desert-worthy vehicles could be risked cross-country, which left tanks unable to move far from Matruh which was 120 mi east of the Libyan border.
 From the border there was no water at Sollum or for another 50 mi east of Sollum to Sidi Barrani, along a very poor road.
 An invader would have to move through a waterless and trackless desert to reach the main British force.
 In September 1940, the New Zealand Railway Battalion and Indian labourers began work on a coastal railway, which reached Sidi Barrani by October 1941 and Tobruk by December 1942, 400 mi west of El Alamein, carrying 4200 LT of water per day.